Electricity Filing Manual – Chapter 3 – Common Information Requirements

-All applicants for IPL permits are required by the CER Act (s.
-249) to publish a Notice at the time of the application.
+All applicants for IPL permits are required by the CER Act (section 249) to publish a Notice at the time of the application.
 This is to be published in the Canada Gazette, Part I in both official languages and other publications as the CER considers appropriate.
-CER staff can assist proponents in finding recent examples during a pre-application meeting.
+CER staff can assist applicants in finding recent examples during a pre-application meeting.

 In addition, applicants for IPL permits are directed:

 - for IPL permits exceeding 50 kV, to serve a copy of their application and Notice on each directly interconnected Canadian utility, and

 - to publish the Notice on the same date (insofar as it is possible to do so) as publication occurs in the Canada Gazette, Part 1 as follows:

 - in English in the largest paid general circulation English language newspaper and in French in the largest paid general circulation French language newspaper, published in the most populous community along the route;